Jacinda Ardern: New Zealand PM to step down next month

 New Zealand will hold a general election on 14 October.

-Ms Ardern said she had taken time to consider her future over the summer break.
+Ms Ardern, 42, said she had taken time to consider her future over the summer break.

-"I had hoped that I would find what I needed to carry on over that period but, unfortunately, I haven't, and I would be doing a disservice to New Zealand to continue."
+"I had hoped that I would find what I needed to carry on over that period but, unfortunately, I haven't, and I would be doing a disservice to New Zealand to continue," she told reporters.

 Ms Ardern became the youngest female head of government in the world when she was elected prime minister in 2017, aged 37.

+And a year later she became the second elected world leader to ever give birth while in office.

-She has led New Zealand through the Covid-19 pandemic, the Christchurch mosque shootings, and the White Island volcanic eruption.
+She steered New Zealand through the Covid-19 pandemic and its ensuing recession, the Christchurch mosque shootings, and the White Island volcanic eruption.

+"It's one thing to lead your country through peace time, it's another to lead them through crisis," she said.

+"These events... have been taxing because of the weight, the sheer weight and continual nature of them.
+There's never really been a moment where it's ever felt like we were just governing."